gml-explore/gml_docs_for_readthedcos/docs/gml.md

 ```
 >Function: Select the first m latent variables according to the calculated Evidential Support (large to small)
 >parameter:
-> · m - The number of latent variables to be selected
+>`m` - The number of latent variables to be selected
 >Return: a list containing m variable ids
 >Return type：list
 ```python